mythril-forge/homebrew-classes/sorcerer/sorcerer.md

 This metamagic's cost is 1 sorcery point if the spell that you cast is a cantrip.

 ## Ability Score Improvement
-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one Ability Score of your choice by 2, or you can increase two Ability Scores of your choice by 1.
-As normal, you can't increase an ability score above 20 using this feature.
+As normal, you can't increase an Ability Score above 20 using this feature.

 If your DM allows the use of feats, you may instead take a feat.